flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_execution-queue-attribute.rst

-Updates execution queue attributes for the given project and domain combination or additionally with workflow name.
+Update execution queue attributes for the given project and domain combination or additionally with workflow name.

 Updating the execution queue attribute is only available from a generated file.
 See the get section for generating this file.
-This will completely overwrite any existing custom project, domain and workflow combination attributes.
+This will completely overwrite any existing custom project, domain, and workflow combination attributes.
 It is preferable to do get and generate an attribute file if there is an existing attribute that is already set and then update it to have new values.
-Refer to get execution-queue-attribute section on how to generate this file It takes input for execution queue attributes from the config file era.yaml, e.g., content of era.yaml:
+Refer to get execution-queue-attribute section on how to generate this file It takes input for execution queue attributes from the config file era.yaml,
+Example: content of era.yaml:

 .. code-block:: yaml